fumio125/fumio125.github.io/content/project/planttwin/index.md

   - Plant phenomics
 ---

-The ultimate goal of this research is the complete virtualization of plants from sensing data, i.e., the generation of a plant digital twin.
-This research focuses particularly on technical elements related to computer vision, and reproduces not only the shape of the plant from a set of images taken of the plant, but also its branch and leaf structure, time-series changes, etc., including occluded areas.
-The virtualized plant model enables simulation and mapping to genes, and is a powerful tool for automating cultivation and accelerating breeding.
+We aim the complete virtualization of plants from sensing data, i.e., the generation of a plant digital twin.

 <!--more-->